Jm-Taylor/Tricycle/readme.md

 This is the code that is used on the Tricycle robot created from the [Studica FTC Starter Kit](https://www.studica.ca/en/ftc-starter-kit-2021).

-This code was created using the 7.0 SDK in Android Studio.
+This code was created using the FTC 7.0 SDK in Android Studio.

 ## Android Studio Setup